 \subsection{Validation with Calipso}

 We found collocations between Calipso, AVHRR, MODIS, and AATSR for three study areas in the Arctic at 07/22/2008 19.15 LST (study area North America 1 = NA1, n = \load{NA1_length}120, \cref{fig:RGB_07221915}), 07/22/2008 20:58 LST (NA2, n = \load{NA2_length}163, \cref{fig:RGB_07222058}), and 07/27/2008 08.10 LST (Siberia = SIB, n = \load{SIB_length}116, \cref{fig:RGB_07270810}).
 These are located within 60\textdegree\ to 75\textdegree\ N latitude, and contain vegetated land, snow-covered land, open ocean, and sea-ice surfaces.
-For NA1 and SIB, all Calipso pixels were classified as cloud covered, but for NA2, about half of the pixels are cloud free.
+For NA1 and SIB, all Calipso pixels were classified as cloud covered, while for NA2 about half of the pixels are cloud free.

-When including AATSR, collocations are restricted to high latitude areas and the few pixels located at the intersection between Calipso and AATSR.
-We thus decided to extend the validation analysis by another scene without AATSR data, which we found in the Gulf of Guinea/West Africa between 7\textdegree\ S and 12\textdegree\ N at 24/10/2009 13.45 LST (Africa = AFR, n = \load{AFR_length}1181, \cref{fig:RGB_10241345}).
-For this scene, about ten times more pixel values are available than for the other scenes, displaying cloud systems such as low-level stratocumulus and deep convection that are not contained in the Arctic data shown here.
+When including AATSR, collocations are restricted to high latitude areas and by the narrow swath of AATSR.
+We thus decided to include another scene without AATSR data in the Gulf of Guinea/West Africa between 7\textdegree\ S and 12\textdegree\ N at 24/10/2009 13.45 LST (Africa = AFR, n = \load{AFR_length}1181, \cref{fig:RGB_10241345}).
+There, about ten times more pixels are available than in the other scenes and cloud systems not contained in the Arctic data are observed, such as low-level stratocumulus and deep convection.

 We divided all study areas into logical sectors, for each of which a characteristic pattern of cloud coverage and type predominates.
-Moreover, the validation is shown for comparisons of CTH rather than CTP to enable a more intuitive visualization and discussion.
-CTH is derived from CTP and the retrieval's atmospheric profile and thus physically consistent.
+The validation is shown for comparisons of CTH rather than the retrieved value to enable a more intuitive visualization and discussion.
+CTH is derived using the retrieval's atmospheric profile.
+An important caveat to note is the difference between physical and radiating cloud top.
+Calipso uses an active sensor that is (roughly) sensitive to particle number.
+It identifies what we call the physical cloud top, denoted by the sharp increase in particle number.
+The passive radiometers analysed using CC4CL are (roughly) sensitive to the temperature of the cloud, from which the height is calculated.
+However, TOA radiation is the sum total of emission and scattering throughout the atmospheric column observed.
+As there is no single height contributing, the retrieved CTT is more accurately described as an effective radiating pressure, being an average of the cloud’s temperature profile weighted by the probability that a photon from each level can arrive at the detector.
+As a rule of thumb, the observed CTT represents the state one optical depth into the cloud.
+For the purposes of comparison to Calipso, CC4CL computes a `corrected’ CTH, which adjusts the retrieved CTH to where the physical cloud top would be expected, assuming an adiabatic profile.

 \subsubsection{Case studies}